Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Materials and Methods

 \subsection{Known Operators}

-The training is performed without the known operators due to the high computational complexity of unsupervised training.
-The known operators are added to the network in evaluation mode.
-We employed two known operators to impose physically known constraints on the lateral displacement.
+The known operators are added to the network in the inference mode only due to the high computational complexity of unsupervised training (outlined in the next section).
+We employ two known operators to impose physically known constraints on the lateral displacement.

 The first known operator (we refer to it as Poisson's ratio clipper) limits the EPR to the feasible range of $v_{emin} - v_{emax}$.
 Although PICTURE tries to move all EPR values to the feasible range, in \cite{kz2022physically}, it was shown that some samples in test time were still outside of the feasible range.
 Poisson's ratio clipper is an iterative algorithm since the lateral strains are altered by clipping the EPR values and affecting the neighbor samples' strain values.
-It should be mentioned that Poisson's ratio clipper does not visually improve the lateral strains substantially since PICTURE has already enhanced the lateral strain and Poisson's ratio clipper only limits a few remaining EPR values outside the feasible range.

 The second algorithm employs the incompressibility of the tissue which can be formulated by: